lee-joanne/battleship/README.md

 - In the future, I would like to be able to have the boards side by side rather than having the user scroll up and down to see the user board and computer board.
 This feature would be a great user experience to not have to scroll constantly and be able to compare their board to the computer's board easily.

 - In the future, I want there to be different sizes of ships, ranging from 2 by 1, 3 by 1, etc. This way, there will be more diversity in the game and it will allow the game to be much harder.
-With this, the board size will need to be bigger as well to accomodate the different ship sizes.
+With this, the board size will need to be bigger as well to accommodate the different ship sizes.

 ## Data Model

 - For the model of the game, I have created the GameBoard class.
 The game will create two instances, one for the user_board and one for the computer_board.
-The GameBoard class will create the boards for the user and computer, the randomize ship coordinates (depending on the user's choice of placing their own ships or randomizing coordinates), placing the ships on the board, labelling the boards, and displaying the boards back to the user.
+The GameBoard class will create the boards for the user and computer, randomize the ship coordinates (depending on the user's choice of placing their own ships or randomizing coordinates), place the ships on the board, label the boards, and display the boards back to the user.
 The user and computer are also able to generate hits at each other's boards.
 The class methods are extremely important for the game to function as majority of the functionality relies on this class.

 ## Technologies Used